Aries0331/Corgi-VoiceControl/README.md

-# Corgi
+# Corgi - Voice Crontrol

+### Course project for CMPUT 414 @ University of Alberta, Winter 2017

 Markerless Augmented Reality(AR) combined with voice control
 (Due to some technical reasons, voice control only implemented on marker based one...
-...Will keep working on it)
+...Will keep working on markerless[mobile platforms])

 ### Details:
 1. ```Corgi_Marker```: Well implemented maker based augmented reality with voice control